 |“User”||a user of a Property that is referred to a Merchant via the Service and/or interacts with the Merchant by purchasing goods and/or services or providing the Merchants with some other benefit (including, but not limited to, registering with the Merchant’s website or subscribing to a newsletter).|

 3. The Service

-3.2 The Publisher acknowledges and agrees that its registration for the Service is specific to the website or websites set out in the Publisher’s application, and that it may not use the Service in relation to any website other than those for which it has Skimlinks’ prior permission.
+3.1 Skimlinks may approve or reject an application to register for the Service at its entire discretion, without obligation to provide reasoning.
+Publisher’s registration for the Service is specific to the Properties set out in Publisher’s application and it may not use the Service in relation to any Property other than those for which it has Skimlinks’ prior permission.

-4.1 The Publisher acknowledges and agrees that:
+4.1 Publisher acknowledges and agrees that:

-5.1.1 must be registered and approved for the Service pursuant to clause 3, and have the Core Tools activated on a website that has been approved by Skimlinks and with which it intends to use the Optional Tools;
+5.1.1 must be registered and approved for the Service pursuant to clause 3, and have the Core Tools activated on a Property that has been approved by Skimlinks and with which it intends to use the Optional Tools;

 5.1.2 must, in the case of the APIs, use the unique API key granted to Publishers who use these APIs;